Company Logo - Home Link

 (5) The Douxsaint-Macauley House 132 Church Street

-The current house here was built after the fire and remains a fine example of early Federal period homes with its beaded weatherboarding on the exterior, 9-over-9 windows, and a roof with dormers.
+The current house was built after the fire and remains a fine example of early Federal period homes with its beaded weatherboarding on the exterior, 9-over-9 windows, and a roof with dormers.

-In the 19th century Daniel Macaulay, a member of one of Charleston’s leading Scottish merchant families, owned and occupied the dwelling.
+In the 19th century, Daniel Macaulay, a member of one of Charleston’s leading Scottish merchant families, owned and occupied the dwelling.

 (6) The French Huguenot (Protestant) Church 140 Church Street

-The graveyard belongs to the pink neo-gothic building, the French Huguenot Church.
-Three church buildings have stood on this site, the current one was built in 1845.
+Three church buildings have stood on this site; the current one was built in 1845.

-The second church was built in 1800 but closed in 1823 as the congregation membership dwindled.
-Huguenot descendants revitalized the congregation in 1844 and the second church was razed and the current church was built.
+Huguenot descendants revitalized the congregation in 1844, and the second church was razed, and the current church was built.

 Throughout the 1900s, the church was used periodically by the Huguenot Society of South Carolina for special events.
-Today's congregation was reestablished in 1983 and is the only French Calvinist congregation in the United States today.

 Across the street from the Church and graveyard, you will see an eye-catching two-story building with a balcony.